blucz/Vector/README.md

 ======

 Vector emulates a vector display, like those found in Asteroids and Tempest arcade games.
-It is implemented in OpenGL ES 2.0.
+It is implemented in OpenGL.
+(Open ES 2.0 on mobile).

-It targets the iPad.
-For best results, use an iPad 4.
+It targets the iPad and OSX for now.
+For best results, use an iPad 4 or a Retina MacBook.
 Vector runs poorly on the simulator and I haven't tested anything slower than an iPad 4.

 In its current state, it's a sample program that demoes the most basic of vector display functionality.